arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/mu/README.md

 ## Mu

-The Mu data type is the simplest way to model recursion via a direct encoding of the cata function.
+The Mu datatype is the simplest way to model recursion via a direct encoding of the cata function.

 ```kotlin